-First found in Oxfordshire where they held a family seat from very ancient times.
+The surname Snipes was first found in Oxfordshire where they held a family seat from very ancient times.
 Early records reveal Agnes del Snappe in a Huntingdonshire record of 1242; John atte Sneppe in the 1327 Subsidy Rolls of Sussex; and Robert de Snape in the 1355 Feet of Fines of Yorkshire.
 Later, we found Roger Snape in the 1525 Subsidy Rolls of Sussex.
 The name is derived from the Old English word "snaep" or the Old Norman word "snap" which means "dweller by the pasture."

 This web page shows only a small excerpt of our Snipes research.
-Another 247 words (18 lines of text) covering the years 1683, 1675, 1742, 1719, 1576, 1608 and 1575 are included under the topic Early Snipes History in all our PDF Extended History products and printed products wherever possible.
+Another 73 words (5 lines of text) covering the years 1683, 1675, 1742, 1719, 1576, 1608 and 1575 are included under the topic Early Snipes History in all our PDF Extended History products and printed products wherever possible.